 X and Y dimensions.
-Version 5.0 of inSTREAM uses a general format for depicting space.
+Version 6 of inSTREAM uses a general format for depicting space.
 Cells can have 3 or more sides.
 Velocities are modeled only as magnitudes without any direction.
-The X and Y coordinates used to define cell corners can be in any rectangular coordinate system.
-On inSTREAM's graphical displays of the stream, the X coordinate is the horizontal dimension and increases from left to right; Y is the vertical dimension and increases from bottom to top.
-Hence, input in standard coordinate systems such as UTM appear with north on the top and east to the right.
+The X and Y coordinates used to define cell corners can be in any rectangular coordinate system, but follow the conventions of the UTM system: coordinates are in meters, with X as the east-west dimension and X coordinates increasing from west to east, and Y increasing from south to north.